sriramlab/SCOPE/README.md

 ### Parameters

 SCOPE can be run the from the command line using the following options.
-At minimum, SCOPE require the path to the PLINK binary prefix.
+At minimum, SCOPE requires the path to the PLINK binary prefix.

 ```
 * genotype (-g) : Path to PLINK binary prefix